sodadata/docs/soda-sql/tests.md

     volume_test_min:  total_volume_us < 5000
 ```

+## Best practices for defining and tests and running scans

+* There is no limit to the number of tests that Soda SQL can run during a scan.
+However, the volume of tests, the type of metrics you use, and the size of your dataset all affect the duration of a scan.
+(Testing to determine more precise compute costs per metric is ongoing.)
+Take these elements into consideration as you decide how to test the quality of your data.
+* Where you need to define tests that execute against <a href="https://www.guru99.com/fact-table-vs-dimension-table.html" target="_blank">facts and dimensions tables</a>, you can use [custom metrics]({% link soda-sql/sql_metrics.md %}#custom-metrics) to join facts and dimensions using SQL statement to validate your business metrics.
+In general, write aggregation tests for facts tables and validity tests for data in dimensions tables.
+* If you are using a [data orchestration tool]({% link soda-sql/orchestrate_scans.md %}) to schedule regular Soda scans of your data, consider the frequency of change in your data streams, or how your data pipeline is scheduled.
+For example, if your data sources or streams provide new data in a batch once per day, schedule a Soda scan once per day after batch processing.

 ## Go further

 * Learn how to [apply filters]({% link soda-sql/filtering.md %}) such as date, to a scan of your data.